feliciawnn/feliciawnn/README.md

 ### Nice To Meet You, I'm Felicia!

-#### Computer Science Graduate from Monash University Malaysia <br> and a Frontend Development Enthusiast👩‍💻
+#### 🎓Computer Science Graduate from Monash University Malaysia <br> 👩‍💻and a Frontend Development Enthusiast